Alex Call Player Props: Nationals vs. Rockies

 Looking to place a prop bet on Alex Call?
 Check out what's available at BetMGM and sign up with this link!

-- Call hit .237 with three doubles, a triple, five home runs and 15 walks.
+- Call is batting .222 with a home run and six walks.

+- Call has gotten a hit in two of six games this year, and had multiple hits in one of those games.

+- He has gone deep in one of six games, and in 3.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.